rockthejvm/rockthejvm-site/src/content/articles/a-guide-to-choosing-the-best-scala-course.md

   - advanced concepts that we discussed earlier in the article
 - one FP library ecosystem, either Typelevel or ZIO &mdash; don't ask which because you'll get into endless debates, pick one at random and stick with it
   - the core library (Cats Effect or ZIO)
-  - an HTTP library (Http4s or ZIO HTTP)
+  - an HTTP library (http4s or ZIO HTTP)
-  - a database/persistence library (Doobie or Quill)
+  - a database/persistence library (doobie or ZIO Quill)
   - a streaming library (FS2 or ZIO Streams)
   - a functional abstractions library (Cats or ZIO Prelude)